 Instructor Use Policies

-Instructor use policies must be reviewed prior to submitting an exam request.
-Requests submitted that do not adhere to these policies will not be approved by Testing Center staff.
-With over 120,000 exams completed each year, our policies reflect a balance between efficient use of appointment timing and staffing with that of instructor’s needs for testing.
-We appreciate you considering using our service for your course exams.
+Instructor use policies must be reviewed before submitting an exam request.
+Requests that do not comply with these policies will not be approved by Testing Center staff.
+With over 120,000 exams completed annually, our policies aim to strike a balance between the efficient use of appointment times and staffing, while also meeting instructors’ testing needs.
+We appreciate your consideration in using our service for your course exams.

-Bolded items in black are new additions to the website.
-Please note any items bolded and in red are proposed policy changes for the upcoming semester.
-These policy changes are generally reviewed by our faculty advisory board prior to being official policy changes.
+Please note any items bolded and in red are proposed policy changes or additions for the upcoming semester.
+These policy changes are generally reviewed by our faculty advisory board before becoming official policy changes.

-• Only medium to high-stakes assessments should be registered.
+• Only high-stakes, summative assessments should be registered.

-• Please do not register reading quizzes or other low-stakes assessments or assignments.
+• Do not register reading quizzes or other low-stakes assessments or assignments.

-• We do not proctor open book or open note exams unless the book is an e-book and is linked in the exam.
+• We do not proctor open book or open note exams.

 • Assessments must be delivered through Canvas.

-• Students have access to a basic and scientific calculator on Testing Center computers.
+• Students have access to the Windows calculator on Testing Center computers.
 This application is not blocked.
+The app provides the following options for users:

-• If you prohibit the use of calculators, please consider using LockDown Browser.
+• If you prohibit the use of calculators or limit to specific types of calculators, please consider using LockDown Browser.

-• If calculators are allowed, students will need to bring their own, unless they plan to use the basic or scientific calculators on the Testing Center computers.
+• If calculators are allowed, students will need to bring their own, unless they plan to use the Windows calculator on the Testing Center computers.
 Any calculators brought in by a student are subject to inspection at check-in.

 • If you prohibit the use of a calculator and a student brings in their own, they will be asked to place it in a locker or bag as they are not allowed to use it for the exam.